aleesposito85/fda-label-watch/README.md

 ## What you get

-- A static site at `<your-pages-url>` listing every tracked drug with its latest version, published date, and a count of changes recorded so far.
+- A static site at `https://aleesposito85.github.io/fda-label-watch` listing every tracked drug with its latest version, published date, and a count of changes recorded so far.
 - A per-drug page with the current label sections (collapsible) and a reverse-chronological list of every section change since tracking began,